Caellwyn/distributions_ds-west-082420/README.md

 > 3. The Binomial Distribution - represents the probability of observing a specific number of successes (Bernoulli trials) in a specific number of trials.
 > 4. The Poisson Distribution:- represents the probability of 𝑛 events in a given time period when the overall rate of occurrence is constant.

-- Note: an analytical distribution is one which is created by a mathematical function.
-[ThinkStats2e](http://greenteapress.com/thinkstats2/html/thinkstats2006.html)

 ## Continuous